shrinerb/shrine/README.md

 ## Context

-The `#upload` (and `#delete`) methods accept a hash of options as the second argument, which is forwarded to all other tasks like processing, extracting metadata and generating location.
+The `#upload` (and `#delete`) methods accept a hash of options as the second argument, which is forwarded down the chain and be available for processing, extracting metadata and generating location.

 ```rb
 uploader.upload(file, { foo: "bar" }) # context hash is forwarded to all tasks around upload